amra/presentation/home-3d-printing/3d-home.md

 -->
 ----

-- 1980: first patent by japanese Dr Kodama Rapid prototyping
+- 1980: First patent by japanese Dr Kodama
 - 1984: Stereolithography by french then abandoned
 - 1986: Stereolithography taken up by Charles Hull
 - 1987: First SLA-1 machine
-- 1990: First EOS Stereos system
 - **<span style="color:yellow">1992: FDM patent to Stratasys</span>**
 ----
 - 2006: An open source project is initiated (Reprap)
 - 2009: FDM patents in the public domain
 - 2009: MakerBot was founded
-- 2011: Cornell University began to build 3D food printer.
 - 2013: “3D printing” in Obama’s State of the Union speech
-- 2015: Carbon 3D issues their revolutionary ultra-fast CLIP 3D printing machine

 ---
 ## FDM schematic